The apocalypse is upon us: Wayfair is opening its first store

 Wayfair, by definition, doesn’t have an specific aesthetic or price range like Ikea’s budget Scandinavian furniture.
 It’s cheap and it’s expensive.
 It’s tasteful and tasteless.
 The appeal is that of a 14 million-item buffet that can offer up so many options, there will be something for everyone.
 Wayfair’s e-commerce strategy seems to be to exhaust the customer with scrolling, until their head collapses on the keyboard and places an order.
 In a good way!

 That approach works splendidly online–see Alibaba or Amazon–but Wayfair tells me its store is a mere 3,700 square feet.
 That’s smaller than some McMansions.
 You could fit 21 Wayfair stores in a single CityTarget!
 Amazon has shrunk itself for brick and mortar, mostly by focusing each retail location on a specific product genre: It has a store just for books.
 It has a store just for grab-and-go snacking.
 And soon it will have a store for groceries.
 Amazon didn’t create some Super-Walmart.
 It went small.
-Its Amazon Go store is a mere 450 square feet.
+Its Amazon Go store rang from 450 square feet to 2,300 square feet.